QuLore: An Adaptive Security Framework to Extend Quantum-Safe Communications to Real-World Networks: QuLore: a framework for quantum-safe key establishment

 \item \textbf{Security Level Configuration.} With the Security Level determined, the vKMS requests detailed configuration instructions from the QuSeC.
 The QuSeC then computes a comprehensive configuration policy with instructions tailored to the selected Security Level.
 These instructions range from minimal relay path installation to PQC or KDF configuration.
 The QuSeC distributes these configuration policies to all involved vKMSs and KMSs, programming the distributed system to execute the chosen security mechanisms.

 \item \textbf{Secure Key Derivation.} This is the execution phase where all configured components work together to generate the shared session key.
-The specific operations depend on the assigned Security Level: QKD-enabled nodes may retrieve quantum keys from their KMSs, relay operations may forward keys through intermediate trusted nodes using OTP encryption, PQC operations may establish shared secrets using post-quantum KEMs, and hybrid approaches may combine multiple key sources through cryptographic KDFs.
+The specific operations depend on the assigned Security Level: purely QKD-based operations may involve retrieving quantum keys from their KMSs, relay operations may forward keys through intermediate trusted nodes using OTP encryption, PQC operations may establish shared secrets using post-quantum KEMs, and hybrid approaches may combine multiple key sources through cryptographic KDFs.
 Throughout this process, each vKMS performs its assigned role while maintaining synchronization with its peer to ensure both endpoints derive the identical session key.

 \item \textbf{Secure Key Delivery.} Once the quantum-safe session key has been successfully derived, each vKMS delivers the key to its respective application over a secure, authenticated channel.
 The applications can then proceed with their secure communication using the established session key. \end{enumerate}